Deubledee/tysix/README.md

 ## Features/highlights

-- a e-commerce shopping CMS
+- an e-commerce shopping CMS
 - pattern for a real-life shopping cart and store checkout flow
 - pattern for using custom announcers for accessibility